poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ![The first lowercase 'Blade' logo- 2005](../uploads/rip-curl-last-one.png)

-The evolution of the Rip Curl brand and logo is impressive and shows clear progression over the span of 50 years.
-Each logo changes in colour, size and shape to reflect the times each were living through and to reflect the ethos of the customers.
+The evolution of the Rip Curl brand and logo is impressive and shows clear progression over a span of 50 years.
+Each logo changes in colour, size and shape to reflect the times each were living through and to reflect the ethos of the customers and fashion changes.